jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 ## Static variables ##

 The keyword `static` declares variables (as well as objects and functions) which are initialised once (all subsequent initialisations are ignored) and retain their value for the duration of the function call, including `main()`.

+## A note on returning pointers and references

+In all cases, do not return the address (by pointer or reference) of local variables to the function.
+This is because the local variable is freed once the function termiantes and so the pointer or reference will be pointing to an undefined region of memory.
+Instead, build a new pointer to the local variable in the heap with `new` and return the pointer.

+The first snippet will not work but the second will:

+	double* someFunc(double data){
+	  double someData = 3*data;
+	  return &someData;
+	}

+	double* someFunc2(double data){
+	  double* something = new double(3*data);
+	  return something;
+	}

+Returning references is also similarly fraught with errors.
+Additionally, avoid the mistake of returning pointers when references are called for:

+	double& someFunc3(double someArray[]){
+	  // do stuff...
+	  return someArray[2];
+	}

+Here the function is defined such that it returns a reference to the third element of `someArray`.
+Note that using `&someArray[2]` would return the address (pointer) of the result, which is not an alias to the result.